-30. Within two weeks after the project concept paper is approved, the project processing division prepares the "Project Summary" and publishes on the NDB website.
-Project summary is updated timely during project processing as needed.
-A project profile is created to disclose project documents on the NDB website in accordance with NDB's disclosure policy.5
+- 30. Within two weeks after the project concept note is approved, the project processing department of the Vice-Presidency for Operations prepares the "Project Summary" and publishes on the NDB website.
+Project Summary is updated timely during project processing as needed.
+A project profile is created to disclose project documents on the NDB website in accordance with NDB's Information Disclosure Policy. - 31.
+Before loan negotiations (or technical discussions), the borrower is briefed about NDB's

-31. Before loan negotiations, the client is briefed about NDB's public communications policy.
-The client, at the time of loan negotiations, may identify information which it considers confidential.
-If the information so identified meets the non-disclosure standards of NDB's public communications policy, the BOD is informed about the confidential information in the PDB and the restrictive nature of its circulation.
-The project processing division appropriately redacts the confidential information from PDB if the disclosure of the same is required under NDB's disclosurepolicy.
+Information Disclosure Policy.
+The borrower, at the time of loan negotiations (or technical discussions), may identify information which it considers confidential.
+If the information so identified meets the non-disclosure standards of NDB's Information Disclosure Policy, the CIC is informed about the confidential information in the PDB and the restrictive nature of its circulation.
+The project processing department of the Vice-Presidency for Operations appropriately redacts the confidential information from PDB if the disclosure of the same is required under NDB's Information Disclosure Policy.